310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 …Woah—Wah— Oh no no—!!

-Gfhbf—?!
+Gfhbf—!?
 Oww—I hit my fwace!
 {% endbubble %}

 {% bubble Madara %}
-Are you okay?!
+Are you okay!?

 You tripped on your pants… You’re like a little kid, Nazuna-san~♪
 {% endbubble %}